enetheru/midi2input/doc/README.in.md

 ${DOC_DESCRIPTION}

 **Requires:**
+  * lua

+**Compile-Time Optional**
   * X11 with the XTest extension
-  * jack audio connection it
+  * Jack audio connection it

+**Run-Time Optional**
+  * Alsa midi backend
-  * lua
+  * Jack midi backend

 **Features:**
+  * Lua scriptable
+  * window detection with WM_CLASS property
-  * ability to map events from midi device to keyboard and mouse
+  * keyboard and mouse vent simulation using the xtst lib
+  * midi send and receive from jack and/or alsa

+the above allows things like:
-  * per application maps, based on currently focused application
+  * conditional per application event processing
+  * manipulation of applications via their hotkey configurations
-  * default fallback map
+  *
-  * input maps are programmed in lua.
-  * ability to send midi events to the controller, for control of led buttons, etc

 **Why?:**<br>
 Because I had a midi controller, and I thought it was a shame that I could not control my pc using it.
 I did a little research online and it didn't seem that there was an existing solution that fit my needs, indeed I didn't find a solution at all that was FLOSS.

+I use my controller for things like:
+  * custom controller in video editing applications, jogging, key commands
+  * system wide audio control via dbus-send and alsactl
+  * play/pause, jogwheel in vlc nd other media players

+Things I could see it used for:
+  * creating demo's for audio shops to manipulate the controllers lights
+  * custom controller for a video game in specific scenario's

 | Intro Vid |
 | --------- |